adetaylor/codeclub-python/setup/python-and-eclipse-setup-guide.md

    4. Do 1 and 2 again
    5. From the drop down list of update sites, select Juno
    6. Under the Team category, choose edit

+For some of the later exercises we also need Pyro4.
+To install that, you first need to install distribute/pip.

+*Do not do these bits unless you're doing the Chat Room or Airport exercises.* It's too painful.

+1. Python 'distribute'

+   From: http://www.lfd.uci.edu/~gohlke/pythonlibs/#distribute - choose the version for win32 py2.7

+2. Python 'pip'

+   From: http://www.lfd.uci.edu/~gohlke/pythonlibs/#pip - again, the win32 py2.7 version

+3. Pyro4

+   After installing all of the above you should be able to type 'pip install Pyro4' to install one final Python library we need.

 Automating all of this for school installations
 ----------------------